 I find it interesting that again this spring we find ourselves in what feels like perpetual winter.
 I can’t speak for you, but for me, COVID-19 feels like that.
 We don’t know when, or how it will end.
 In a lot of ways, it feels a little hopeless and most definitely lonely.
 But let me tell you- it will end.
 How do I know that?
 Because spring always comes.
 I truly believe that there is a God who holds our tomorrow that desires health and wholeness for us, his people.
 Death, sickness, fear- it was never meant to be like this.
 But even in the middle of it, He is good.

 On this Good Friday I am comforted by the story of Jesus, facing the reality of his coming crucifixion.
 Even as Jesus hung on that cross, spring was on its way.
 On Sunday, Jesus would have his own death-to-life moment.
-Literally- he would rise from the dead and ascend to the Father in Heaven.
+Literally- he would rise from the dead and, days later, ascend to the Father in Heaven.
 If that isn’t the ultimate story of spring, I don’t know what is.

 Wherever you find yourself today, I want you to have hope.
 Spring never forgets to come.
 Sometimes it takes longer than we want it to, but it always comes.
 So find a blooming daffodil or a fat robin to admire- and remember, spring always comes.